ganggit/ganggit.github.io/README.md

 ### Semi-supervised learning

 As a mixture of the above topics, it highlights the classification problems with partial labels and clustering problems with pairwise constraints.

+### Sequential models

+We separate it from above, because these parts might belong to supervised or unsupervised topics.
+It emphasizes hidden markov model(HMM) and conditional random fields.
+The expectation–maximization (EM) algorithm is introduced to learn HMM model.

 ### Current trends